Review | Breonna Taylor’s image adorned T-shirts, signs and street murals. Now her portrait is in the Smithsonian.

 “We are in a renaissance of Black culture and art, and much of the art is commenting on this moment,” says Young.

 In Sherald’s portrait of Taylor, painted posthumously, these artistic and historic currents are intimately connected.
 It has the presence, the smooth finish, the scale and psychological directness of a Renaissance painting, but is distinctly contemporary in its emotional appeal.
-A woman who was powerless in the face of murderous force is endowed the higher power of dignity and self-possession.
+A woman who was powerless in the face of murderous force is endowed with the higher power of dignity and self-possession.
 A young person previously known mainly to her family, friends and those she served as a medical worker is now as famous as a first lady, a fame which undermines the pernicious cult of fame, for it brings her no pleasure, no value, no hope of further life.

 In the newly configured space, the Breonna Taylor portrait faces another new work, seen through a door of an adjacent gallery.
 Bisa Butler’s 2021 “I Go to Prepare a Place for You,” is a textile portrait of Harriet Tubman, equally commanding and more explicitly regal than Sherald’s depiction of an ordinary woman thrust into posthumous renown.
-Made of richly quilted and appliquéd cotton, silk and velvet, Butler’s work was commissioned by the museum, and it helps define an axis of women, connecting Tubman’s antislavery and civil rights work in the 19th century to the ongoing struggle against state violence in 21st.
-The pairing seems to echo the hero-king duality of so many male portraits: Tubman is sitting, in charge, farseeing, while Taylor has the classical, active controposto of an ancient athlete.
+Made of richly quilted and appliquéd cotton, silk and velvet, Butler’s work was commissioned by the museum, and it helps define an axis of women, connecting Tubman’s antislavery and civil rights work in the 19th century to the ongoing struggle against state violence in the 21st.
+The pairing seems to echo the hero-king duality of so many male portraits: Tubman is sitting, in charge, farseeing, while Taylor has the classical, active contrapposto of an ancient athlete.

-“Both Harriet Tubman and Breonna Taylor are faces of movements,” says Tuliza Fleming, Curator of American Art and interim Chief Curator of Visual Arts.
+“Both Harriet Tubman and Breonna Taylor are faces of movements,” says Tuliza Fleming, curator of American art and interim chief curator of visual arts.
 The placement of the two works allows the curators “to really bring up the importance of women in the movement.
 Sometimes, when you are dealing with social justice issues, women get lost in that.”

 Women don’t get lost in the exhibition, which includes works by major historical figures including Elizabeth Catlett and Meta Vaux Warrick Fuller, whose 1921 “Ethiopia” is the oldest piece in the exhibit.
 Other artists include the pioneering conceptual photographer Lorna Simpson and Carolyn Mims Lawrence, an early member of the AfriCOBRA collective, a group founded in Chicago in 1968 that sought to define a distinctly African American aesthetic, brilliantly colorful, political, forceful and animated.